kilnfi/cosmos-validator-watcher/README.md

 - Track the **staked amount** as well as the min seat price
 - Track **pending proposals** and check if your validator has voted (including proposal end time)
 - Expose **upgrade plan** to know when the next upgrade will happen (including pending proposals)
-- Trigger webhook when an upgrade happens (soon)
+- Trigger webhook when an upgrade happens

 ![Cosmos Validator Watcher Screenshot](assets/cosmos-validator-watcher-screenshot.jpg)